4 min Read

-It seems, however, that the thinking around swaddling is shifting.
-Hamilton Public Health’s new guidelines last year stated, “Swaddling should not be demonstrated to clients because there is little research on how to swaddle safely and correctly to prevent the associated risks.”
+It seems, however, that the thinking around swaddling newborns is shifting.
+Hamilton Public Health’s new guidelines stated, “Swaddling should not be demonstrated to clients because there is little research on how to swaddle safely and correctly to prevent the associated risks.”
 The Registered Nurses’ Association of Ontario (RNAO) also published new best practice guidelines last year that say, “There is currently no evidence on the ‘safe way’ to swaddle an infant, and hence caution regarding swaddling should be expressed with parents/ caregivers.”
 The Canadian Paediatric Society (CPS) and the Public Health Agency of Canada do not have official statements on swaddling.

 So what could go wrong?
 Didn’t wrapping up my son just keep him feeling warm and cozy, and prevent his involuntary movements from startling himself awake?